Y0sem1te/cplustorch/README.md

 # cplustorch
-Its aim is to implement PyTorch functionality in C++, and help me have a better understanding of pytorch.
+Its aim is to implement PyTorch functionality in C++, and help u have a better understanding of pytorch.